92green/enty/packages/enty-docs/src/pages/RequestHock.md

 ```

-## Combining multiple requests into one.
+## Combining multiple requests into one

-Sometimes it's useful to mix a couple of requests together
+Sometimes it's useful to mix a couple of requests together.
+The <TypeLink name="MultiRequestHock" /> lets you create a
+new <TypeLink name="Message" /> object based on the result of a promise-returning callback derived from props.

+In the below example we apply a pet and user hock, then use a <TypeLink name="MultiRequestHock" /> to
+combine both EntityRequesters into a single message object.
+This gives us a single `requestState`
+but still allows us to get the data from the user and pet messages individually.

 ```js